backthi/GovTech-UIAutomation-Assignment/README.md

      - Clone/Download this repository: https://github.com/backthi/GowTech-UIAutomation-Assignment using
        the command "git clone git@github.com:backthi/GowTech-UIAutomation-Assignment.git" or Download the Zip file and Unzip it
      - Once you are inside “GowTech-UIAutomation-Assignment”, Run/Type this command:  "mvn clean test -DsuiteXmlFile=testng.xml"
-       6) By Default, it runs on chrome browser.
-If we need to run on firefox, Update “Browser” name as “firefox” in Config.Properties file which is in ../GowTech-UIAutomation-Assignment/src/test/resources/Config.properties path and in "WGPTest-E2E-NegativeScenarios.xml" update
+       6) By Default, it runs on firefox browser.
+If we need to run on chrome, Update “Browser” name as “chrome” in Config.Properties file which is in ../GowTech-UIAutomation-Assignment/src/test/resources/Config.properties path and in "WGPTest-E2E-NegativeScenarios.xml" update
-          "value" as "firefox"
+          "value" as "chrome"

 # Test Scripts Details:
     There are 2 XML files(has TestScripts) inside "testng.xml" file which is available direct under the cloned folder